-Veganism is a type of vegetarian diet that excludes meat, eggs, dairy products and all other animal-derived ingredients.
+Veganism is a type of vegetarian diet that excludes meat, eggs, dairy products, and all other animal-derived ingredients.
 Many vegans also do not eat foods that are processed using animal products, such as refined white sugar and some wines.

 Vegan refers to either a person who follows this way of eating or to the diet itself.
-That is, the word vegan can be an adjective used to describe a food item, as in, "This curry is vegan", or, it can be used as a noun, as in, "Vegans like cookies, too."
+That is, the word vegan can be an adjective used to describe a food item, as in, "This curry is vegan," or, it can be used as a noun, as in, "Vegans like cookies, too."

 What Do Vegans Eat?

+Vegans also eat many of the same common and familiar everyday foods that everyone else does, such as a green salad, spaghetti, peanut butter sandwiches, cornbread, and chips and salsa.
 For example, foods such as a vegetarian burrito without cheese or sour cream would be vegan.
 A vegetarian Thai curry made from coconut milk is vegan.
-Pasta with tomato sauce or another non-meat and non-dairy sauce is vegan.
+Egg-free pasta with tomato sauce or another non-meat and non-dairy sauce is vegan.
 Most bread is vegan as well.